This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

-Even though the process of tightening the hinges isn’t that complicated, it does involve taking apart some pieces of the computer.
+Even though the process of tightening the hinges isn’t that complicated, it involves taking apart some pieces of the computer.
 This can be intimidating if you don’t know how to use small tools and hardware or if you just aren’t comfortable with trying to maintain such a machine.

-We’ll take a look at the steps below but if you are comfortable using a small screwdriver and are OK with slightly disassembling your computer, you can finish this task in a short amount of time.
+As already mentioned above, you can tighten loose hinges on your MacBook Pro.
+We’ll look at the steps below but if you’re comfortable using a small screwdriver and slightly disassembling your computer, you can finish this task in a short time.